An elder law attorney helps seniors and families

 If you know and trust one of these professionals, ask them for a referral.

-The National Academy of of Elder Law Attorneys (NAELA) is the professional organization for attorneys who specialize in elder law and special needs planning.
+The National Academy of Elder Law Attorneys (NAELA) is the professional organization for attorneys who specialize in elder law and special needs planning.

 Their website includes an attorney finder to help you find an elder law attorney in your area.